← 前のページ

 **On Fishing and Hunting**

-In the year Tenmei Hinoe-uma (1786), attached to the official duty of surveying the borders of Ezo, I boarded a vessel belonging to one Tomaya Kyūbei of Edo Honchō, called the *Jintsūmaru*, under the command of the offshore ship's captain Taibei, and arrived at Matsumae.
-From there, I crossed by sea to Nishiheshi in the eastern Ezo lands.
-A man well acquainted with the sea routes along the eastern coast of Ezo was selected by the Matsumae domain, namely Jirōbei of Matsumae Karatsu-chō, who served as the route guide and boarded the vessel.
-We arrived at the mouth of the great river called "Nishihetsu."
-At Nishihetsu, every year when the autumnal equinox period arrives, salmon swim upstream in great numbers toward the headwaters of the river.
-As I was the official in charge, I directed the men, and on the seventeenth day of the eighth month of that same year, at around the seventh hour of the afternoon (approximately noon),
+In the year Tenmei Hinoe-Uma (1786), in service of an inspection mission to survey the borders of the Ezo lands, I boarded a vessel called the *Jintsūmaru*, belonging to one Tomaya Kyūbei of Edo Honchō, under the command of the offshore ship's captain Tahei, and arrived at Matsumae.
+From there, I crossed the sea to "Nisheheshi" in the Eastern Ezo lands.
+A man well acquainted with the sea routes along the eastern coast of the Ezo lands was to be selected by the Matsumae domain; accordingly, a man from Matsumae Karatsu-machi, serving as navigator (michisaki-yaku) named Jirōbei, joined the crew, and we arrived by boat at a great river called "Nishehets."
+At this "Nishehets," every year when the autumnal equinox arrives, salmon come swimming upstream toward the headwaters of the river in great numbers.
+As I was in charge of this duty, I gave instructions to the men, and on the seventeenth day of the eighth month of that same year, at around the seventh hour of the afternoon,

 [Left folio]

-That this quantity can be caught within roughly five to seven days is proof of the abundance of the hunting and fishing yields.
+That such quantities can be caught within roughly five to seven days is proof of how abundant the yields of hunting and fishing are.

 **On Illness and Disease**

-There is a distinction between the ailments of Japanese people and those of the Ezo people (夷狄), and from the perspective of Japanese eyes (the text continues on the next page…)
+With regard to illness and disease, there is a difference between Japanese people and the Ezo people, and from the perspective of Japanese eyes,